Fan9/first-caffe-progrom/readme.txt

-Git is a version cintrol system
+Git is a version cintrol system (change once)
 Git is free software